 SECTION D--FEMALE UNIFORM REQUIREMENTS

 5.23.
 General Policy.
 The two female uniform combinations are the Class A Uniform (Service Dress) which includes the coat, blouse, trousers or skirt, and accessories; and the Class B Uniform which includes the short sleeve blouse with trousers or skirt.
-Authorized accessories are placed and maintained as outlined in AFROTCI 36-9, this handbook, and the Leadership I textbook.
+Authorized accessories are placed and maintained as shown in Figures 5.4 and 5.5 and the Leadership I textbook.

 5.24.
 Service Coat, Blue.
 Coat should follow the contours of the figure but allow ease of movement without pulling in the back of the waist.
 The sleeves should come to the base (heel) of the hand.
 The coat and slacks or skirt must match the color shade and material.
 Items will not be carried in the jacket pockets.
 It may also be unbuttoned in the classroom to avoid binding or wrinkling.
 It will not be removed in school public areas such as hallways, common areas, or the cafeteria.
 The coat will be put on and buttoned before leaving the classroom.
 Reference Figure 5.4.